RashikRahman/Sentiment_Classification_PyTorch_FastApi/README.md

 pip install uvicorn #server framwork python NLP_Model.py
 ```
-Then your model will start trainign.
+Then your model will start training.

 If your GPU has lower then 8GB of VRAM then you'll run into CUDA out of memory error.
 To solve this open NLP_Model.py locate to **model.fit()** parameters and set train_bs=64 to train_bs=16 if you still face issue then again lower it to 8.
 For this case it is recommended to train in colab.
 After that you can download the model.bin file and put it in logs directory.